 Please click on the images at right for pricing, SKUs, high resolution photos, prototype photos, car number options, and/or to order!

 During the 1960s, the most radical freight car designs employed the extreme height clearances offered by Plate F car designs.
 In 1964, no car type articulated this extreme more than the 86-foot, purpose-built “Auto Parts” boxcars.
 These large boxcars became fixtures on the rails all over North American mainlines, riding hot trains to deliver components vital to the productivity of auto plants.
-While several car builders offered 86’ auto parts boxcars, the most prolific builder of the double plug door design was Greenville Steel Car Company of Greenville PA.
+While several car builders offered 86’ auto parts boxcars, the most prolific builder of the double plug door design was Greenville Steel Car Company of Greenville, PA.
 More than 4,400 of these cars were acquired by most major railroads, and they were assigned to pools where multiple railroad’s cars served a specific shipper or shippers.
 Original utilization of these cars was for Ford, Pontiac, and Chrysler, as well as deliveries from 3rd party parts suppliers to the auto plants.
 Greenville’s 1964-1978 production was the longest run for this car type, with many still in service today.

 Tangent Scale Models offers high-end HO models of the Greenville 86’ High Cube Double Plug Door Box Car in HO scale!
 This is not just a single box car model, but instead a system of 86’ High Cube Double Plug Door Box Car models.

-More about the models in a moment – let’s start with the 1977-1978 prototypes!
 One of the most distinctive railroad logos to come out of the 1970s: the Ann Arbor “Ferry in the Fog.”
 Built in November of 1978, this group of 20 cars represents the final Greenville 86’ boxcars built.
 They were leased by the Michigan Interstate, who operated the State of Michigan-owned Ann Arbor at this time.
 The cars worked out of Ford’s Saline, Michigan plant, carrying chrome and trim parts around to Ford assembly plants and parts warehouses.
 These prototypes were built with the late-Greenville body with 5 grab irons on the left and right sides of the car.
 The car is equipped with body-mounted brake rigging hanging down from the underframe and 100-Ton trucks with rotating Timken roller bearing caps.
 The Freightmaster End-Of-Car Cushioning details really pop, since Ann Arbor painted the face of the striker orange.

 Here is an example of a 1978-built Greenville 86’ High Cube Double Plug Door Box Car right after delivery, in Canadian National paint!
 CN rostered three orders of Greenville cars, but this order for 80 cars in 1978 was the largest.
 The 1978 cars have body-mounted brake gear and End-of-Car Cushioning components, along with that signature 5-grab iron body that makes them stand out from any other style of 86’ Greenville box car.
 Some of these cars have lasted in their original CNA brown delivery scheme for a long time – we can verify an example to at least 2016!